-November 27, 2017 (El Cajon) – As cities grapple with how to regulate marijuana-based businesses, Outliers Collective, the county’s only legally licensed medical cannabis dispensary provides evidence of the advantages of licensing and regulating facilities to provide product safety testing for consumers, security for employees, and avoid problems caused by illegal pot shops such as crime, fire hazards, and products contaminated with pesticides.
+November 27, 2017 (El Cajon) – As cities grapple with how to regulate marijuana-based businesses, Outliers Collective, the county’s only legally licensed medical cannabis dispensary, provides evidence of advantages to licensing and regulating facilities, including product safety testing for consumers, security for employees, and avoiding problems caused by illegal pot shops such as crime, fire hazards, and products contaminated with pesticides.

 Owned by Outco Labs, Outliers is a collective that includes not only a pharmaceutical style dispensary, but also indoor growing rooms.
 “Almost everything here is made by us,” says Lincoln Fish, chief executive officer of Outco says during a media tour inside the Outlier’s Collective near Gillespie Field in unincorporated El Cajon.
 “We can grow on behalf of our members.”

 The Sheriff’s rules are much stricter than local cities’ requirements, he says.
 At Outliers, materials from suppliers are inspected.
 “Insecticides are way too prevalent in the industry,” says Dr. Allison Justice, showing us a clean room environment where C02 extraction is done, similar to that which is used elsewhere for fruits and flowers.
 “Eighty percent have unsafe levels of pesticides.”

 Outliers claims its medical marijuana products are free of synthetic pesticides.
 They use natural products such as rosemary oil, a benefit of growing in indoor greenhouses.